EB1-A

 Regarding the requirement that the non-resident must represent a “small percentage who has risen to the very top” of the field of study, AAO rulings signify that the relevant field of study must be distinct before a determination can be made as to whether the non-resident has extraordinary ability in that area.

-Aria Law Group advises that if the field is clearly distinct, the firm will probably claim that the non-resident has “risen to the very top” of the field of study.
+Green Card Link advises that if the field is clearly distinct, the firm will probably claim that the non-resident has “risen to the very top” of the field of study.

 In Aria Vatankhah’s blog article, “Are You at the Top of the Field of Expertise?”
 Mr. Vatankhah clarified that clients should utilize the non-resident’s past working experience and education to define the field of expertise.